 After providing core services, technicians turn to a “kitchen table sales effort,” in which they review completed work with customers, educate them on how to make their homes more efficient and comfortable, then provide them with information and/or professional referrals to install rebated (HES) or add-on (HES-IE) measures.

 As indicated in Table 13, add-on measures include ENERGY STAR-certified appliances (refrigerators, freezers, dehumidifiers, clothes washers), building envelope upgrades (insulation and windows, double-pane or better), Wi-Fi thermostats, heat pumps (air-source, geothermal, or ductless mini-splits), and other HVAC equipment replacement (central air conditioners, natural gas furnaces and boilers).
 The idea driving both programs, that the assessments are an entry point to pursue deeper savings, makes the kitchen table conversation integral.
 Participants who choose to install add-on measures are usually eligible for rebates, financing, or both.
 For HES-IE participants, vendors obtain multiple quotes and submit them for screening before the program approves them.

+Some HES-IE participants receive services through the Weatherization Assistance Program (WAP).
+The program strives to provide participants with the most comprehensive services possible and engages in cost-sharing with WAP to provide additional services for eligible customers.

 Both HES and HES-IE participants also receive a comprehensive HES Customer Report and a DOE Home Energy Score report.
 The latter provides customers with a visual aid that explains how they could capture deeper energy savings from upgrades to their home.